 Most post-acquisition analysis focuses on product integration timelines.
 That’s the wrong frame.

-When Salesforce acquires an AI company, it acquires the models, the infrastructure, and the data pipelines that trained those models.
+The acquisition is complete.
+Cimulate’s team is inside Salesforce, and its intent-aware context engine is being absorbed into Agentforce Commerce.
+That means the models, the infrastructure, and the data pipelines that trained those models have transferred to a new legal entity.
 Cimulate’s core capability was behavioral AI for commerce: learning from product catalog interactions, search patterns, and purchase signals to drive discovery.
 That learning didn’t happen in a vacuum.
 It happened on your data.

-The question enterprise architects need to answer is specific: what data did Cimulate’s models train on, under what contractual terms, and does Salesforce’s acquisition change those terms?
+The question enterprise architects need to answer is specific: what data did Cimulate’s models train on, under what contractual terms, and does Salesforce’s completed acquisition change those terms?
+(The specifics below are inferences based on how behavioral AI commerce platforms typically operate.
+Validate against your own contract language and Cimulate’s published data processing terms before treating any single claim as load-bearing for your audit.)

 In practice, most SaaS AI vendors operate under data processing agreements that permit model training on anonymized or aggregated behavioral signals.
 The vendor retains the right to improve the model using your usage data.
 That’s standard.
 What changes post-acquisition is the entity holding that right.
-Salesforce is now the counterparty, and Salesforce has a broader platform with more surfaces where that trained intelligence could appear.
+Salesforce is now the counterparty, and Salesforce has a broader platform with more surfaces where that trained intelligence can appear.
+With Cimulate’s shopper-intent models now feeding Agentforce Commerce directly, the scope of that exposure is no longer theoretical.

 This isn’t hypothetical risk.
-It’s a contractual and architectural audit item.
+It’s a contractual and architectural audit item with a closed transaction behind it.

 What the Cimulate Data Model Actually Touched